clef/clef-wordpress/readme.txt

 == Description ==

-= What is Clef? =
+= Goodbye Passwords! =
-[Clef](https://getclef.com) replaces passwords with beautifully simple, strongly encrypted, two-factor authentication using your smartphone.
-[Discover more](https://getclef.com) about how Clef works.
+[Clef](https://getclef.com) replaces passwords with beautifully simple, strongly encrypted, two-factor authentication using [your smartphone](https://getclef.com/apps).

-= How do I log in to WordPress using Clef? = http://vimeo.com/77091221
+= Hello Password-Free WordPress Logins! =

-1. Simply click the "Log in with your phone" button,
-2. then scan the Clef Wave with your [Clef app](https://getclef.com/apps), and you are logged in!

-= How does Clef's single sign-on/off work? =
+http://vimeo.com/77091221

+= Single Sign-On (and Single Sign-Off!) =

 Clef provides the best single sign-on solution for WordPress.
-Once you sign in to one WordPress site using Clef, you can sign into all of your Clef-enabled sites with a single click.
-And once you sign out of the app on your phone, you are automatically signed out of all your WordPress sites.
+Once you sign in to one WordPress site using the Clef app, you can sign into all of your Clef-enabled sites with a single click in your browser.
+And once you sign out of the Clef app on your phone, you are automatically signed out of all your WordPress sites.

 == Installation ==

-= Installing the Plugin =
+= 1.
+Install the Plugin =

-Install Clef automatically from your WordPress Dashboard by selecting "Plugins" and then "Add New" from the sidebar menu.
-Search for Clef, and then choose "Install Now."

-Or:
+**Automatic Installation via the WordPress Dashboard**

+1. Select **Plugins ➝ Add New** from the sidebar menu.
+1. Search for **Clef** and then choose **Install Now**.
+1. After the installation process is complete, select **Activate Plugin**.

+**Manual Installation**

-1. Download the latest version of Clef for WordPress (via the download button at the top right).
+1. Download the latest version of Clef for WordPress (via the red download button at the top right of this page).
-1. Unzip the archive and upload the `wpclef` directory to the `/wp-content/plugins/` directory on your WordPress site.
+1. Unzip the archive, and upload the `wpclef` directory to the `/wp-content/plugins/` directory on your WordPress site.
-1. Activate the plugin through the "Plugins" menu in WordPress
+1. Activate the plugin through the **Plugins** menu in WordPress.

-= Getting Started =
+= 2.
+Install the Clef App on Your Smartphone =

-1. If you don't already have a Clef account, download the Clef app for your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device and sign up.
+1. Download the Clef app for your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device, and sign up for a Clef account in the app.
-2. With your Clef app in hand, visit the Clef settings page in your WordPress Dashboard and walk through the brief setup wizard.
+2. With your smartphone in hand, visit the login page of your WordPress site, and press the **Login with your phone** button.

+= Help =

-If you have any questions or problems, don't hesitate to contact Clef support at [support@getclef.com](mailto:support@getclef.com).
+If you have any questions or run in to any issues during setup, the Clef team is eager to assist you via [chat](https://www.hipchat.com/go5kUkq90) or [e-mail](mailto:support@getclef.com).

 == Frequently Asked Questions ==

+= How much does Clef cost? =

+Clef is and will always be 100% free.

+= What if I lose my phone? =

+Visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone and disconnect it from your Clef account.

 = How secure is Clef? =

 [Very](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/).
 Clef leverages the computational power of your smartphone and the proven strengths of distributed, [asymmetric cryptography](http://blog.getclef.com/2013/10/asymmetric-cryptography-use/) and [multi-factor authentication](http://blog.getclef.com/2013/10/2-factor-authentication/) to provide military-grade protection for your WordPress logins in a beautifully simple and easy-to-use package.

-Clef protects WordPress not only from insecure passwords but also from malicious forgotten password resets and bruteforce attacks.

 = How secure is my data on Clef's servers? =

-Clef's architecture is fully distributed so it stores no user credentials on its servers.
-When you use the Clef App, you create a profile and a private encryption key that never leave your phone.
-The Clef App uses that data to generate a unique, encrypted, digital signature every time you log in.
-Since all of your personal info stays on your phone, nothing in the Clef database can compromise your identity even in the unlikely event that the server is hacked.
+Clef employs a distributed data architecture that facilitates secure authentication without storing user credentials on its servers.
+When you use the Clef app, you create a profile and a private encryption key that never leave your phone.
+The Clef app uses that data to generate a unique, encrypted digital signature every time you log in.
+Since all of your personal info stays on your phone, nothing in the Clef database can compromise your identity even in the unlikely event that the server is compromised.

-= What if I lose my phone? =

-Simply visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone and disconnect it from your Clef account.

-= How much does Clef cost? =
+= How does Clef secure my WordPress site? =

-Clef is and will always be 100% free.
+When the **disable passwords** option is selected, the Clef Plugin hardens your WordPress site against the full spectrum of password-related attack vectors such as

+- weak, easily-crackable passwords
+- re-use of passwords that have been compromised elsewhere
+- malicious password resets (regardless of whether one's e-mail account has been compromised)
+- bruteforce attacks
+- XML-RPC-API-based attacks

 = Can existing users on my WordPress site sign in with Clef? =

-As long as your users register on their Clef Apps using the same email address as their WordPress accounts, they can start using Clef instantly.
+As long as your users register on their Clef apps using the same email address as their WordPress accounts, they can start using Clef instantly.
 Also, once Clef for WordPress is activated on your site, your existing WordPress users can link their accounts to Clef via the Profile page in WordPress.

 = What if I have some users who do not have smartphones? =